-Our approach was to maintain and refurbish the existing fabric of the house.
-The only demolition that we proposed was the old lean to kitchen area and we felt it was important to retain as much of the house as we possibly could.
-The new addition provided at ground level a new kitchen, laundry and bathroom facilities.
-While upstairs the house has a new master bedroom and ensuite.
+The only demolition we proposed was the old lean to kitchen area because, together with the client, we felt it was important to retain as much of the house as we possibly could.
+At ground level our addition provided new kitchen, laundry and bathroom facilities, while upstairs the house has a new master bedroom and ensuite.
 To the rear of the property we maintained the car space, storage and services.
 The original building was not altered in any substantial way other than painting, new storage units, lighting and other careful interventions to simply bring the spaces back to life in a way that is true to the original building.
 A new opening connects old and new and there is a seamless transition between the living, dining and kitchen areas.

 The new addition is carefully crafted to perform a number of tasks in this constrained location.
 In form and expression it sits comfortably between the existing brick dwelling and the rear laneway, making the most of the corner location.

 The shape of the new addition was carefully considered – we chose an asymmetrical gable roof that kept the height of the new construction low to the laneway side, meaning we did not impact the amount of sunlight our neighbours received during the day.
 The shape of the contemporary addition also reflected the shapes and forms of the original house.
 By stepping the new addition towards the street we were able to create direct openings as well as a new private garden courtyard that flows from the kitchen area.